 NutriStem® hPSC Medium has been optimized with minimal amounts of bFGF while still maintaining pluripotency, allowing hPSCs to expand efficiently on a variety of substrates (Matrigel®, vitronectin, and laminin) with minimal differentiation.
-However, when transitioning from a high bFGF-containing medium, such as mTeSR1 (100 ng/mL), to a low bFGF medium like NutriStem® hPSC Medium (<10 ng/mL), users should be aware that they may notice initial differences in hPSC colony appearance and morphology (such as less compact colonies with less defined borders).
+However, when transitioning from a high bFGF-containing medium, such as StemFlexTM Medium, to a low bFGF medium like NutriStem® hPSC Medium, users should be aware that they may notice initial differences in hPSC colony appearance and morphology (such as less compact colonies with less defined borders).

-This protocol is the suggested method for adapting hPSCs originally cultured in mTeSR1 to NutriStem® hPSC Medium.
-By directly adapting and supplementing NutriStem® hPSC Medium with an additional 100 ng/mL of bFGF, similar mTeSR1 morphological features and levels of pluripotency can be retained.
+This protocol is the suggested method for adapting hPSCs originally cultured in StemFlexTM to NutriStem® hPSC Medium.
+For this transition, a simple and direct adaptation can be followed with cultures exhibiting similar morphology as well as higher levels of pluripotency when compared to StemFlexTM.